On Conjugation orbits of semisimple pairs in rank one: Introduction

 \section{Introduction}

-It is well known that the rank one symmetric spaces of non-compact types are the real, complex, quaternionic hyperbolic spaces and the Cayley plane.
+The rank one symmetric spaces of non-compact types are known to be the real, complex, quaternionic hyperbolic spaces and the Cayley plane.
 Classifying pairs of elements up to conjugacy in the isometry group of a rank one symmetric space of non-compact type is a problem of potential interest.
 This problem is related to the understanding of geometric structures in rank one, as well as invariant theory of linear transformations.
-In this paper we shall mostly consider the Lie groups $\SU(n,1)$ and $\Sp(n,1)$ that act by the isometries of the complex and quaternionic hyperbolic spaces respectively.
+In this paper, we shall mostly consider the Lie groups $\SU(n,1)$ and $\Sp(n,1)$ that act as isometries of the complex and the quaternionic hyperbolic spaces respectively.
 Our aim is to classify pairs of semisimple elements in these groups up to conjugation action.
 Let $\F_2=\langle x, y \rangle$ be the free group generated by two elements $x$ and $y$, and let $G$ be a Lie group.
 The conjugation orbit space is the space $\fX(\F_2, G)=\hm(\F_2, G)/G$, where $G$ acts by conjugation on $\hm(\F_2, G)$.
-This space is called deformation space or character variety.
-The subset of this space consisting of representations $\rho$ such that $\rho(x)$ and $\rho(y)$ are semisimple, is denoted by $\fD(\F_2, G)$.
+This space is often called the deformation space or the character variety.
+The subset of this space consisting of the representations $\rho$ such that $\rho(x)$ and $\rho(y)$ are semisimple, is denoted by $\fD(\F_2, G)$.
 For $G=\SL(2, \R)$ or $\SL(2, \C)$, it is well-known from the work of Fricke and Vogt that the group generated by a pair of elements is completely classified up to conjugacy by the traces of the generators and the trace of their product, see \cite{gold2}.
-The respective deformation spaces have seen much attention due to their connection with Teichm\"uller theory and Thurston's vision on Kleinian groups.
+The respective deformation spaces have seen much attention due to their connection with the Teichm\"uller theory and Thurston's vision on Kleinian groups.